alexarice/advent-of-code-2018/README.md

 Day 8
 -----

-This was straightforward with the power of the `Text.Parsec`{.Haskell}
-library and using the built in `Data.Tree`{.Haskell} library in Haskell
+This was straightforward with the power of the `Text.Parsec` library and using the built in `Data.Tree` library in Haskell

 Day 9
 -----